aspnet/vsweb-docs/src/pages/Languages/index.md

 ![Languages](_assets/index-languages.png)

 Use the language that makes you happy and productive.
-Move between languages and project-types with ease using the best HTML5, CSS3, and JavaScript editor in the world.

-Tap into the power of LESS, and SASS so front-end developers can join in the fun.
+Move between languages and project types with ease using the best HTML 5, CSS 3, and JavaScript editor in the world.
+Tap into the power of LESS, and Sass so front-end developers can join in the fun.